osixia/docker-keepalived/README.md

 A docker image to run Keepalived.
 > [keepalived.org](http://keepalived.org/)

+/!\ this documentation is a work in progress.

 ## Quick start

 This image require the kernel module ip_vs loaded on the host (`modprobe ip_vs`) and need to be run with : --cap-add=NET_ADMIN --net=host